papilo-topato/OMNI-BOT/README.md

 PDF Operations: Merge, split, and manipulate PDF files efficiently.
 Weather App: Display current weather information for any location.

+How to : just download the py files into the same folder.
+Then run the Omni-bot.py file .
+That's all!!
 Usage
 To use OMNI-BOT, you will need to interact with it through its graphical user interface (GUI).
 The GUI is divided into six tabs, each of which corresponds to one of OMNI-BOT's functionalities:
 1. Calculator: The calculator tab allows you to perform simple and complex mathematical calculations.